Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ## General information

 The "WebSocket" class provided by C# is used for communication between the Moderator-Client and the ServerLogic.
 When starting an Online-Session, the moderator is asked for a URL and password.
 The URL leads to the game ServerLogic and is then used to establish a WebSocket connection with the ServerLogic.
-Once the connection is established, the Moderator-Client sends a [RequestOpenSession](#requestopensession) message to the ServerLogic, which contains the Moderator-Client's Guid and the entered password.
+Once the connection is established, the Moderator-Client sends a [RequestOpenSession](#requestopensession) message to the ServerLogic, which contains the Moderator-Client's GUID and the entered password.
 If this password is incorrect or if the Moderator-Client takes too long to send the [RequestOpenSession](#requestopensession) message, the WebSocket connection is automatically terminated.
 If not, a Online-Session is opened, and the PlayerAudience can join.
 The messages sent back and forth between Moderator-Client and ServerLogic are all in JSON format. </br>
 The security and persistence of communication is guaranteed by the use of WebSockets in combination with the HTTPS protocol.
 In addition, for communication integral data is stored on the ServerLogic in hashed form.
-This includes the ServerLogic password and the moderator's Guid.
+This includes the ServerLogic password and the moderator's GUID.

 ## ServerLogic logs

-The ServerLogic log stores the Moderator-Client's Guid and the sessionKey.
+The ServerLogic log stores the Moderator-Client's GUID, the PlayerAudience-Client GUIDs, the voting results, and the sessionKey.
 If the ServerLogic should at any time lose the connection to the internet or have to close the current Online-Session, this will provide the following advantages:

-- The logged Moderator-Client's Guid can still be used to send a [Reconnect](#reconnect) message to the ServerLogic without requiring the password to be re-entered.
+- The logged Moderator-Client's GUID can still be used to send a [Reconnect](#reconnect) message to the ServerLogic without requiring the password to be re-entered.
 This allows the Online-Session to resume easily without having to change sessionKey or re-entering the password.
+- The logged PlayerAudience-Client GUIDs can be used for keeping track of the PlayerAudience-Clients connected to the ServerLogic.
 - The logged sessionKey allows the PlayerAudience-Clients to quickly and easily reconnect to the Online-Session without having to enter a new sessionKey.
+- The logged voting results realize postgame statistics.

 ## Differences between starting in Online-Mode and Offline-Mode